My Home Page with Links to My Other

 Gates also waxes on the economic

 benefits of PCs, but those benefits are improbable.
-We hear a constant barrage
+We hear a barrage

 of rhetoric claiming the late 90s boom was due to computers.
 Research by Robert

-highest in durable goods such as cars and furniture.
+highest in durable goods--cars and furniture.
 Productivity in industries

 At least some monopolists in the past